 Applications received after April 1, 2016 may be considered, but first preference is given to applications received by the April 1 deadline.
 New cohorts begin each fall, and each of the four colleges/universities in the consortium may select eight students for each cohort.

 Monday evenings, 4:30 – 7 p.m.
 (Cohort 3 and Cohort 5) or 7:30 – 10 p.m.
 (Cohort 4)

 University of Lynchburg campus

 Former Graduate Studies Building lower level (unless room change is announced)

 Parking Passes are obtained at the Campus Security Office located on the first floor of the Hall Campus Center.
 Bring your driver’s license, proof of insurance, and car registration.

 Campus Security: 434.544.8100

-Tuition is set by Lynchburg College (LC).
+Tuition is set by University of Lynchburg (LC).
 If there are 20 or more students in the cohort statewide, a 25% tuition discount will be offered off the established tuition rate for LC.

 College IDs are obtained at the Campus Security Office located on the first floor of the Hall Campus Center.